 How to help your baby discover laughter

-At first, babies laugh in response to something that feels good, such as tickling or kissing its belly.
+At first, babies laugh in response to something that feels good, such as tickling or kissing their belly.
 A funny face or amusing sound can also get a reaction of laughter.

 Some things you can do to encourage your baby to laugh include:

 Gently touching it

 Light tickling, gently blowing on your baby’s skin, and kissing their hands and feet can create a pleasurable sensation that gets a giggle.

 Infants are highly responsive to tactile stimuli, and these gentle interactions provide a playful and pleasurable sensation for them.